IPCS INCHEM Home

 UN Classification

-Separated from strong oxidants, strong acids.
+Separated from strong oxidants and strong acids.

 POLYVINYL ALCOHOL ICSC: 1489

-COLOURLESS TO WHITE SOLID IN VARIOUS FORMS
+COLOURLESS-TO-WHITE SOLID IN VARIOUS FORMS.

 Dust explosion possible if in powder or granular form, mixed with air.
 As a result of flow, agitation, etc., electrostatic charges can be generated.